• Skip to primary navigation

 how to cut butternut squash easily

 You can use the roasted and cut butternut squash in your favorite butternut squash recipes.
-I have this butternut curry recipe with red kidney beans and another butternut squash curry with red cowpeas where you can use the cut butternut squash pieces.
+Roasted butternut squash makes great side dishes or snacks.
+You can use roasted butternut squash to make soups, salads, pasta sauce etc as you like.
 If you are using roasted butternut squash in recipes that call for raw squash, just adjust the cooking time as the squash is already roasted and somewhat softer than the raw form.
-For example, if you are using the roasted squash in the above recipe on butternut squash curry with red kidney beans, instead of cooking the squash along with the kidney beans as called in the recipe, you can cook the beans first and then add the roasted squash and cook for a few more minutes until it is well combined with the other ingredients.
 This way, you can slightly adjust the recipes by reducing the cooking time of butternut squash while using roasted squash in recipes.

 Here is how to bake the butternut squash easily and make the cutting easy.